9 Best Sights in Vientiane, Laos

 Lao National Museum

 Recently relocated to the outskirts of the city, this building aims to outline the "official" version of Lao history with some interesting geological and historical displays.
 Exhibits touch on Laos's ancient past, its colonial years, and its struggle for liberation.
-Other highlights include details about the country's 50 main ethnic groups, along with indigenous instruments that illustrate how they make music.
+Other highlights include details about the country's 50 main ethnic groups, along with Indigenous instruments that illustrate how they make music.

-KM 5, Avenue Kaysone Phomvihane, Vientiane, Laos
+Km 5, Kaysone Phomvihane Ave., Vientiane, Laos

 021-212460